What are the Benefits of Flexible Endoscopic Evlauation of Swallowing?

 However, a clinical bedside is often not enough to treat patients effectively and reduce hospital admissions from dysphagia related illnesses.
 Many patients require more in-depth testing to understand the cause of the dysphagia and how to treat it.
 A bedside cannot tell us anything about swallowing physiology.
 For example, we cannot quantify hyolaryngeal excursion or determine if there is a delay from a bedside swallow.
 Without an instrumental assessment, we cannot determine if there is vallecular or pyriform residue.
 And even though there may be clinical signs, we cannot verify that there is aspiration.
 It is just not possible to conclude this from bedside assessments.

 Aspiration and silent aspiration rates are especially high in patients with tracheostomy with studies showing up to 87% aspiration rates and up to 83% silent aspiration (Elpern, 1994).
 In stroke patients, instrumental assessments have documented aspiration rates of 40% (Daniels, 1998; Kidd, 1993).
 Silent aspiration can occur in 40-70% of patients with dysphagia who aspirate.
 Dysphagia and aspiration are common in these patients and is often missed with bedside evaluations.
 This is concerning with dysphagia contributing to 4 of the 5 top reasons for re-hospitalization including CHF, respiratory infections, UTIs and electrolyte imbalance (Coleman, 2004).
 Pneumonia is also a potential consequence of dysphagia due to aspiration in a fragile population.
 Pneumonia is the leading cause of death in skilled nursing facilities.
+Inaccurate diagnosis of dysphagia is a preventable contributor to repeat hospital admissions.
 Relying on bedside evaluations also often results in over-diagnosis of dysphagia and unnecessary restrictive diets, placing patients at risk of malnutrition and dehydration.
-Inaccurate diagnosis of dysphagia is a preventable contributor to repeat hospital admissions.
+Modified diets and thickened liquids are costly.

 That’s where NDoscopy Dysphagia Specialists can help!
-NDSS directly view the swallowing using FEES to provide evidenced based diet and treatment recommendations.
+NDSS directly view the swallowing process using FEES to provide evidenced based diet and treatment recommendations.
 We provide ongoing collaboration with the interdisciplinary team to identify and reduce dysphagia related complications and improve patient outcomes.
-We travel directly to the patient to provide these benefits.
-We also have a private practice location.
+FEES testing can also assist with safely upgrading a patient’s diet and eliminating the costs associated with modified diets as well as improving quality of life.
+We travel directly to the patient to provide these benefits and also have a private practice location.

 We offer the following benefits to our partners